-The Centers for Independent Living (CILs) eligible to sign the SPIL, a minimum of 51% whom must sign prior to submission, are:

-The Ability Center
+The Centers for Independent Living (CILs) eligible to sign the SPIL, a minimum of 51% whom must sign prior to submission, are: Choices Center for Independent Living Independent Living Resource Center New Vistas San Juan Independence Center The Ability Center

-Choices Independent Living Center

-Independent Living Resource Center

-New Vistas Center for Independent Living

-San Juan Center for Independence

-•

-6.4 Authorizations

-6.4.a.
+6.4.A

 The SILC is authorized to submit the SPIL to the Independent Living Administration, Administration for Community Living.
-Yes (Yes/No)
+Yes

-6.4.b.
+6.4.B

 The SILC and CILs may legally carryout each provision of the SPIL.
-Yes (Yes/No)
+Yes

-6.4.c.
 State/DSE operation and administration of the program is authorized by the SPIL.
-Yes (Yes/No)
+Yes